What is otitis interna?

 Vomiting and nausea may occur during the acute phase of otitis interna.
 If the facial nerve, which is located in the area of the inner ear, is damaged by an inner ear infection, your cat may develop some of the following symptoms:

-- development of dry eye in the unblinking eye (see handout “Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats”)
+- Development of dry eye in the unblinking eye (see the handout “Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats”)

-- drooping of the eyelids, lips, and nostrils on the affected side
+- Drooping eyelid, lip, and nostril on the affected side

-- symptoms of Horner’s syndrome (see handout “Horner’s Syndrome in Cats”) which include uneven pupil size, called anisocoria (the pupil is smaller on the side on the infected ear), prominent third eyelid, and drooping upper eyelid on the affected side.
+- Symptoms of Horner’s syndrome (see the handout “Horner’s Syndrome in Cats”), which include anisocoria (the pupil is smaller on the side of the infected ear), prominent third eyelid, and drooping upper eyelid on the affected side

-With long-term facial nerve paralysis the face may actually twist toward the side of the ear infection.
+- With long-term facial nerve paralysis, the face may twist toward the side of the ear infection

 Additional signs include redness in the affected ear and discharge with a foul odor.
-The outer ear canal may become thickened and hard to the touch from chronic inflammation and the lymph node at the base of the chin on the affected side may become enlarged.
-Your cat may become reluctant to move at all, preferring to sit or lay in one spot and her head may actually swing from side to side, even at rest.
-You may also notice short, rapid side-to-side movements of the eyeballs called nystagmus.
+The outer ear canal may become thickened and hard to the touch from chronic inflammation, and the lymph node at the base of the chin on the affected side may be enlarged.
+Your cat may become reluctant to move, preferring to sit or lay in one spot, and her head may swing from side to side, even at rest.
+You may also notice nystagmus (short, rapid side-to-side movements of the eyeballs).

 How is otitis interna treated?

 Otitis interna is a very serious condition.
-If your cat is unable to eat or drink normally due to nausea or disorientation, then hospitalization for intravenous fluid therapy is generally warranted.
-Nausea must be controlled and dehydration avoided.
-It may also be necessary to sedate or anesthetize your cat in order to adequately see the ear tissues, take samples for bacterial culture, and appropriately clean the ear.
+If your cat cannot eat or drink normally due to nausea or disorientation, hospitalization for intravenous fluid therapy is generally warranted.
+Nausea must be controlled, and dehydration avoided.
+It may be necessary to sedate or anesthetize your cat to see the ear tissues adequately, take samples for bacterial culture, and appropriately clean the ear.

-Treatment of the underlying infection is very important, and your veterinarian will prescribe the appropriate medications.
-Medications will be administered directly in the ear and orally.
-Antibiotics (such as amoxicillin-clavulanate, enrofloxacin, clindamycin, or cefpodoxime) will be prescribed for a bacterial infection for 6-8 weeks minimum.
-If the infection is fungal in nature, an anti-fungal medication (most often itraconazole) will be prescribed.
-Whatever medications are chosen, it is critical that they be given precisely as prescribed.
+Treatment of the underlying infection is essential, and your veterinarian will prescribe the appropriate medications.
+Medications may be administered directly in the ear, orally, or both.
+Antibiotics, such as amoxicillin-clavulanate (Clavamox®), enrofloxacin (Baytril®), clindamycin (various trade names), or cefpodoxime (Simplicef), will be prescribed for a bacterial infection for a minimum of six to eight weeks.
+If the infection is fungal, an anti-fungal medication, often itraconazole (Intrafungol®), will be prescribed.
+Whatever medications are chosen, they must be given precisely as prescribed.

 If your cat has an altered balance, restrict her activity during treatment to prevent falling injuries.
 These cats should not have access to stairs as they may take a tumble.
-You may also need to hand feed your cat temporarily - reaching down into a dish may stimulate nausea.
+You may also need to temporarily hand-feed your cat, as reaching down into a dish may stimulate nausea.

-Cats with otitis interna occasionally require surgery if they have relapses, they do not respond to medical management, or if they deteriorate in spite of treatment.
+Cats with otitis interna occasionally require surgery if they have relapses, do not respond to medical management, or deteriorate despite treatment.
 Surgery is reserved for cats with fluid build-up in the middle ear, an infection of the bone surrounding the ear (called osteomyelitis), or a mass (benign or malignant tumor) that arises from the middle ear or the eustachian tube (the tube leading from the middle ear to the back of the mouth).
-Surgery may be performed to drain the middle ear cavity or, in severe cases of middle and inner ear infection, the entire external ear canal may also be removed.
-For more information on this surgery, see handout “Total Ear Canal Ablation and Bulla Osteotomy (TECA-BO)”.
+Surgery may be performed to drain the middle ear cavity, or, in severe cases of middle and inner ear infection, the entire external ear canal may also be removed.
+For more information on this surgery, see the handout “Total Ear Canal Ablation and Bulla Osteotomy (TECA-BO)”.
 The severity of the nervous system signs associated with otitis interna does not determine the need for surgery.

 Are there any potential complications or long-term effects of otitis interna?

-Two potential long-term complications of inner ear infection include a permanently altered sense of balance and/or persistent signs of Horner’s syndrome.
+Two potential long-term complications of inner ear infection include a permanently altered sense of balance and persistent signs of Horner’s syndrome.
 Your cat may also become permanently deaf in the affected ear.

-That said, most cats with otitis interna respond well to medical management.
-Expect a two- to four-month course of oral antibiotics to prevent a relapse.
-The altered sense of balance that generally accompanies otitis interna typically improves within two to six weeks.
+Most cats with otitis interna respond well to medical management.
+Expect a two to four-month course of oral antibiotics to prevent a relapse.
+The altered sense of balance that accompanies otitis interna typically improves within two to six weeks.